zkLinkProtocol/zklink-docs/docs/FAQ.md

 ## Product

-> **Q. What product features can zkLink offer?**
+> **Q. What product features does zkLink offer?**

-As a trustless chain-to-chain liquidity transfer station of DeFi-verse, zkLink functions as the "connector" between separate public chains, providing users with DEX scenarios utilizing cross-chain assets in a time/monetary-cost friendly manner. zkLink v1 has following features:
+As a trustless chain-to-chain liquidity transfer station of DeFi-verse, zkLink functions as the "connector" between separate public chains, providing users with DEX scenarios utilizing cross-chain assets in a time/monetary-cost friendly manner. zkLink v1 has the following features:

-1. **"one-click" swapping** with assets which are native for projects of separate ecological types and public chains.
-For example, users can swap UNI on Ethereum for CAKE on BSC via zkLink at one stop, and achieve instant finality of transactions.
-2. **L2 StableSwap**: "one-click" stablecoin swapping on different chains or of different kinds, with a stablecoin-specialized AMM curve and negligible slippage.
-For example, on zkLink's Layer2 network, users can not only transfer their USDT on Ethereum (ERC-20) to BSC (BEP-20), but also swap their USDT on Ethereum to USDC on BSC.
-3. **Fast Cross Chain Swap**: zkLink provides fast cross-chain transaction service for some pairs, where traders can enjoy chain interoperability on Layer1 without depositing tokens to zkLink Layer2 in advance.
-4. **Widget & SDK**: a brand new deposit channel for third-party DeFi projects by offering visualization component, which developers can easily access.
-With zkLink widget settled, users can play with third-party DeFi with any kinds of assets from any public chains, such as Vaults, Lending, etc.

-In addition, users can provide liquidity for cross-chain pairs to earn transaction fees.
+1. **L1: Cross Chain Swap**: Easy cross-chain swaps in a single step, that complete in a few minutes, with easy navigation and fewer steps.
+Designed for everyone to trade supported tokens securely across different Layer1s and Layer2s with low costs.
+2. **L2: Instant Swap**: Instant cross-chain swaps on zkLink’s Layer 2 network that complete in a few seconds.
+Designed for high-frequency traders to trade securely across Layer 2 with very low costs.
+3. **L2: Stablecoin Mirror**: One-step stablecoin swaps across different chains and to other stablecoins, with negligible slippage.
+Designed for DeFi traders, offering lower slippage, and low costs especially for large transactions.
+4. **Bridge-as-a-Service**: zkLink provides Token Bridge, a token mapping instrument as a service for developers.
+It is designed for protocols with a multi-chain deployment strategy allowing their users to transport their native tokens from one Layer 1 chain to another.

-> **Q. How should I choose between *Swap* and *Fast Cross Chain Swap*?**
+> **Q. How should I choose between *L1: Cross Chain Swap* and *L2: Instant Swap*?**

 These two products are designed to meet different kinds of user needs.
 - If you are new to zkLink, or if you are in a rush but have no sufficient deposit on Layer2 wallet, ***Fast Cross Chain Swap*** would be a better choice, since it is more convenient (fewer steps) and much faster.